A Boogie wit da Hoodie: 2021–2022: Hiatus and Me vs. Myself

-2023–present: Me vs Myself Tour, Better Off Alone and other projects
+2023–2024: Me vs Myself Tour & Better Off Alone

 Dubose announced his Me vs Myself Tour at the end of 2022, which started in February 2023.
 It sold out within minutes.
 He performed in North America and Europe, in venues such as Barclays Center, Coca-Cola Coliseum and Alexandra Palace.
 He also went back on tour in June on a Canadian tour due to high demand and performed at big festivals this year such as Coachella, Lollapalooza and more.

 Dubose would go on to announce that he would release multiple albums in 2023, including a collaborative album also.

 On February 14, 2023, Dubose issued his annual Valentine's single called "No 808's" featuring American rapper Vory.

 A week later, Dubose would go on to issue a remix to his song "Secrets", which released in 2020.
 This was featuring Mariah the Scientist.
 This was due to the song gaining traction on the video-sharing platform TikTok.

 On April 21, Dubose released "Chills (LA Hills)", a collaboration with Dutch DJ Tiësto for his album Drive.
 The song peaked at 11 on the Billboard US Dance/Electronic Chart.

 On May 31, Dubose was featured on the soundtrack of the Spider-Man: Across the Spider-Verse movie.
 He was featured on lead single of the film Calling with Swae Lee, Nav and was produced by Metro Boomin.
 It peaked at 41 on the Billboard Hot 100, and charted in multiple countries such as Australia, Canada, France, India, UK & more.
 It is currently one of the most streamed rap songs of 2023.
 They also performed the song at the 2023 MTV Video Music Awards making his VMA debut performance.

 On June 21, Dubose would announce at one of his shows in Canada, that his fifth studio album was titled Better Off Alone.
 The album was initially set for release in 2023, however, it was later confirmed for mid-2024.